jasonjacobsMSc/jasonjacobsMSc/README.md

 ## About Me 👋

-Chemical engineer with advanced training in artificial intelligence and data analytics, uniquely positioned to apply machine learning to pharmaceutical and life sciences challenges.
-Combines deep understanding of chemical processes, molecular systems, and reaction engineering with expertise in Python-based ML pipelines, statistical analysis, and data-driven optimization.
+Chemical engineer with advanced training in artificial intelligence and data analytics, uniquely positioned to apply machine learning to business and life sciences challenges.
+Combines deep understanding of engineering principles and problem-solving skills with expertise in Python-based ML pipelines, statistical analysis, and data-driven optimization.
 Proven ability to bridge technical ML concepts with domain-specific scientific constraints, translate complex models for cross-functional stakeholders, and deliver actionable insights from experimental data.
-Seeking ML Engineer or Computational Scientist roles in pharmaceutical drug discovery, development, or manufacturing.
+Seeking ML Engineer, Data/Business Analyst or Data Scientist roles.

 ---